tarwn/lessthandot-hugo/blogs/content/posts/2016-10-24-easier-boundary-testing-keep-parsevalidationformat-rules-out-of-your-html-view.md

   </p>
 </div>

-In [MVVM Validation with KnockoutJS – Don’t put it in the View/HTML][1], I created a small, artificial codebase to show a method of embedding user input logic in code rather than HTML attributes.
+In [MVVM Validation with KnockoutJS – Don't put it in the View/HTML][1], I created a small, artificial codebase to show a method of embedding user input logic in code rather than HTML attributes.
 Some of the value to this approach includes being able to define a domain-specific set of formats/validation for your application, access to the read/write pipelines to add extra behavior or transformations, freedom to assume only good values make it into your business logic, and the ability to write basic unit tests to verify your application behavior for good and bad inputs.

 Today we'll explore one of the opportunities we left the door open to: whether validation rules like min/max are actually working correctly.